geoqiao/RSS-Subscription-Manager/README.md

 - When listing all RSS subscriptions, the names of all subscriptions will be displayed.
 - When showing all articles of a specified RSS subscription, the titles and links of all articles will be displayed.
 Users can enter the article number to view detailed information.

+## TODO
+- [ ] Support exporting to a CSV file.
+- [ ] Fix the bug that displays the earliest 10 articles.

 ## Contributions

 Contributions to the RSS Subscription Manager are welcome.
 You can contribute in the following ways: